Chris Tomlin discography

-American contemporary Christian music (CCM) artist Chris Tomlin has released eight studio albums, two independent albums, two live albums, one compilation album, and twenty-one singles.
+American contemporary Christian music artist Chris Tomlin has released twelve studio albums, three independent albums, two live albums, one compilation album, and twenty-one singles.

 Starting with his first commercial album release of The Noise We Make and gaining momentum with his studio album Arriving, Chris Tomlin has quickly become one of the most recognized singer/songwriters and activists within contemporary Christian music industry.
 His music is considered among the most sung with his music being sung in over 3.12 million churches worldwide.
 He was awarded Male Vocalist of the Year at the 2006, 2007 (along with Artist of the Year) and 2008 GMA Dove Awards and a Grammy Award for Best Contemporary Christian Music Album in 2012.
 He has sold more than 4.2 million albums and has over 6 million digital downloads.

-His album in 2013 titled Burning Lights debuted at No. 1 on the Billboard 200 charts, becoming the fourth CCM album in history to do so.
+His album in 2013 titled Burning Lights debuted at No. 1 on the Billboard 200 charts, becoming the fourth contemporary Christian music album in history to do so.
 His third studio album Arriving has been certified Platinum as well as his singles "Our God" and "How Great Is Our God".